+35725368683

 Cyprus Golden Visa

-Cyprus is a major business and maritime centre in the Eastern Mediterranean.
-It is also a thriving European Union (EU) member state.
-In this Guide, you will find the information, criteria, process and other requirements for obtaining the Cyprus Golden Visa.
+Cyprus is a significant business and maritime centre in the Eastern Mediterranean.
+It is also a thriving member state of the European Union (EU).
+In this guide, you will find information, criteria, process and other requirements for obtaining the Cyprus Golden Visa.
 You will also read about the benefits you might expect when living in Cyprus.

 Key takeaways

-• The program gives the applicant, their spouse and underage children the right to stay in the Republic permanently.
+• The program grants the applicant, their spouse, and underage children the right to reside in the Republic permanently.

-• An individual with a Cyprus Golden visa is eligible to apply for citizenship after residing in Cyprus for a total of 5 years within 7 years.
+• An individual with a Cyprus Golden visa can apply for citizenship after residing in Cyprus for 8 years within a 10-year timeframe.

 • The family members covered, upon conditions, are only the applicant’s spouse and children.

-• The applicant must meet specific income and personal criteria for permanent residency in Cyprus.
+• The applicant must meet specific income and personal criteria to be eligible for permanent residency in Cyprus.

 • With limited exceptions, the Golden visa does not give the applicant the right to work.

-• The applicant must verify some of the criteria annually and some every three years (details below).
+• The applicant must verify specific criteria annually and every three years, as outlined below.

 Minimum investment